elves/elvish/README.md

   My name is xiaq.
   ```

-* A few arithmetic operations are builtin.
+* A few floating-point arithmetic operations are builtin.
 However, you need to use prefix notation:
   ```
   ~> + 1 2
   ▶ 3
-  ~> mul `+ 1 2` 3
+  ~> div (mul 2 3) 4
-  ▶ 9
+  ▶ 1.5
   ```

+  Unfortunately we cannot use `*` and `/` in the shell.

 * Functions are defined with `fn`.
-You can name arguments in the definition:
+You can name arguments:
   ```
   ~> fn square [x]{
        mul $x $x